CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 # How Does Azure Purview Work?

-It all starts with the data.
  Organisations can have many different data assets such as files, tables, reports and databases.
 These data sources can exist across different environments, like in the public cloud, on-premise, and SaaS platforms.
-Azure Purview even supports multi-cloud.
-Because of this support, you do not have to move data from on-premise or other cloud providers to Azure: everything you want to scan can stay where it is.
+Azure Purview even supports multi-cloud and because of this support, you do not have to move data from on-premise or other cloud providers to Azure: everything you want to scan can stay where it is.

 <img src="/images/azure-purview/cloud-model.png" />